medtagger/MedTagger/docs/setup_with_docker_compose.md

 ### How to setup whole MedTagger?

-To run whole MedTagger using Docker Compose, you can just execute `up` command like this:
+To run whole MedTagger (with all dependencies) using Docker Compose, you can just execute `up` command like this:

 ```bash
 $ docker-compose up
 ```

-### How to setup dependencies?
+### How to setup only dependencies?

-It's really easy to start all needed external dependencies:
+It's really easy to start all needed external dependencies with:

 ```bash
 $ docker-compose up hbase postgres rabbitmq